Precisely because of his own education, Mao had little time for the majority of scholars and their institutions.

 The saying, ‘without stepping outside his gate the scholar knows all the wide world’s affairs,’ was mere empty talk in past times when technology was undeveloped (Selected Readings, p.
 70).

 Adorno made a similar point concerning the philosopher who sits in his cottage with pencil and paper and is able to produce a system that explains the whole universe.
-But then (in ‘Reform our Study’) Mao notes the type of intellectual that pisses him off:
+But then (in ‘Reform our Study’) Mao notes the type of intellectual that annoys him:

 When making speeches, they indulge in a long string of headings, A, B, C, D, 1, 2, 3, 4, and when writing articles, they turn out a lot of verbiage.
 They have no intention of seeking truth from facts, but only a desire to curry favour by claptrap.
 They are flashy without substance, brittle without solidity.
 They are always right, they are the Number One authority under Heaven, “imperial envoys” who rush everywhere (Selected Writings, p.
 203).